Nikon D750 vs Olympus E-M1 II

 Of the two cameras under consideration, the Nikon D750 features a full frame sensor and the Olympus E-M1 II a Four Thirds sensor.
 The sensor area in the E-M1 II is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the D750 has a native 3:2 aspect ratio, while the one in the E-M1 II offers a 4:3 aspect.

 With 24.2MP, the D750 offers a higher resolution than the E-M1 II (20.2MP), but the D750 nevertheless has larger individual pixels (pixel pitch of 5.97μm versus 3.34μm for the E-M1 II) due to its larger sensor.
-However, the E-M1 II is a somewhat more recent model (by 2 years) than the D750, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the E-M1 II is a much more recent model (by 2 years) than the D750, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the E-M1 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.